-"Initial Screening" means a full Level 2 screening which must include, at a minimum, Federal Bureau of Investigation (FBI) and Florida Department of Law Enforcement (FDLE) checks, a search of the criminal history records, sexual predator and sexual offender registry, and child abuse and neglect registry of any state in which the applicant is currently residing or has resided in during the preceding five years.
+checks, a search of the criminal history records, sexual predator and sexual offender registry, and child abuse and neglect registry of any state in which the applicant is currently residing or has resided in during the preceding five years.

-"International Association of Continuing Education and Training (IACET)" is a nonprofit organization who is recognized by the American National Standards Institute as a standard setting organization for continuing education and training.
+"International Association of Continuing Education and Training (IACET)" is a non-profit organization that is recognized by the American National Standards Institute as a standard setting organization for continuing education and training.